r-Techsupport/hyde/README.md

 ### Running the project in development mode
 You can run the backend with `cargo run` from the `backend` folder.
 This will compile and launch a debug executable, listening on port 8080.

-Once the backend is running, in a separate terminal window, run `npm run dev` from the `frontend` folder to start the frontend, listening on `localhost:5173`.
+Once the backend is running, in a separate terminal window, run `npm run dev` from the `frontend` folder to start the frontend, listening on `localhost:5173`, viewable from your web browser.

 It's recommended that you configure your `rust-analyzer` installation to run `clippy` instead of `check`.
 See <https://users.rust-lang.org/t/how-to-use-clippy-in-vs-code-with-rust-analyzer/41881/2> for a guide, set `Check On Save: Command` to `clippy`.
 At the very least, run `cargo clippy` before committing to make sure your code passes lint.